 The groundbreaking for ARCH will be on Tuesday, December 16.
 The invitation to this historic event is expanded to everyone in the community.
 Come join the ARCH partners at 3:00 PM at 250 North Ave, Athens, the former Navy Supply Corps school, to celebrate and commemorate this historic day!

 Orientation: Thursday, October 2nd : 6:00 PM : 693 N Pope St, Athens, 30601

 Volunteer Fair: Tuesday, September 23rd : 12:00 - 5:00 PM : Tate Student Center : Baxter Street, Athens, 30602

-Court Appointed Special Advocates (CASA) is looking to train new volunteers to help the abused and neglected children in our immediate community.
-CASA volunteers are in the courts fighting for a better future for children in foster care.
+Court Appointed Special Advocates (CASA) of Athens-Oconee County is looking to train new volunteers to help the abused and neglected children in our immediate community.
+CASA volunteers are in the courts fighting for a better future for children in the foster care system.

-CASA was founded by a judge in Seattle, Washington, in 1977.
-Judge Soukup did not feel comfortable making a drastic decision about a child’s future without knowing more about the child’s situation.
+CASA was founded in 1977 by Judge Soukup from Seattle, Washington.
+Judge Soukup did not feel comfortable making a drastic decision about a child’s future without clear knowledge about the child’s situation.
 He conceived the idea of adult volunteers speaking on behalf of the child after going into homes and learning where a child would best grow and develop.

 If this sounds like something you would be interested, come talk to us.
 We’ll be hosting a non-commitment orientation on Thursday, October 2nd at 6:00 PM.
 Come to the Children First Cottage (693 N Pope St, Athens) and talk with the staff and current CASAs about what they are doing and how you can be involved.
 Everyone is welcomed and invited come learn about Court Appointed Special Advocates and how to serve in the community.